agilecreativity/gh-utils/README.md

 Clojure library designed to automate some useful git command without the need to use the web browser.
 Based on the [tentacles][] library with sensible default.
+You can simply create new Github repo with one simple command and one config file.
+TL;DR; `gh-utils --config ./Dropbox/private/config.edn --repo my-awesome-idea`

 ### Installation and usage as command line interface (CLI)